 When we spoke, Ravenscroft had just been rehearsing the opening scene of the play usually set on an island commanded by the magical Prospero.
 At the stage we spoke, Ravenscroft was not sure how he would be attired - the director had spoken of the cast wearing clothes rather than costumes - but of one thing he was certain.
 “I will not be playing it as an old man with a white beard.”

-This was Shakespeare’s last play and the leading role of Prospero, duke, magician, artist, father, is attributed the Bard’s final thoughts as he takes his leave of the theatre.
+This was Shakespeare’s last play, and the leading role of Prospero, duke, magician, artist, and father, is attributed to the Bard’s final thoughts as he takes his leave of the theatre.

 “This is a very rich, packed play that has so many themes.
 But it all comes down to facing our innermost selves and making choices.
 That is what Prospero has to do.”